 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-If you are seeking cataract treatment in Shreveport, our clinic offers an optimal solution.
-There is no way to prevent or cure cataracts.
-However, our eye doctors at Shreveport Eye Clinic can typically help you have clearer vision with a 20 minute in-patient procedure.
-If you have blurred or clouded vision and tell-tale lens clouding, schedule an appointment with our ophthalmologists in Shreveport to discuss intraocular (IOL) and laser treatment options for cataracts.
+While there is no prevention or cure for cataracts, our eye doctors at Shreveport Eye Clinic can typically help you have clearer vision with a 20-minute outpatient procedure.
+If you have blurred or clouded vision and telltale lens clouding, schedule an appointment with our ophthalmologists to discuss intraocular (IOL) and laser treatment options for cataracts.

-There are two methods of cataract surgery in Shreveport available: phacoemulsification and laser-assisted cataract surgery.
-Phaco surgery is the most common approach used by eye doctors in Shreveport.
+There are two methods of cataract surgery currently available in Shreveport: phacoemulsification alone and laser-assisted phacoemulsification.
 Your eye specialist will discuss these options and help you determine which is right for you.

 Lens Capsule Clouding Before YAG Laser

 Lens After YAG Laser Procedure

 The newest way to remove cataracts involves lasers very similar to those used in corrective LASIK procedures.
 Although the procedure is very much like phaco surgery, laser-assisted surgeries reduce the need for hand-held tools like surgical blades.
 The lasers create corneal incisions to the lens, and less energy is required to break up the lens and remove it.
 This technique can also create peripheral incisions in the cornea to help reduce an astigmatism when necessary.
 This procedure typically costs more than traditional cataract removals.